DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-gpio-expander-mcp23017.rst

 .. image:: ../../_static/images/i2c/ArduinoMega_MCP23017_breadboard.png
     :alt: Diagram: Arduino Mega, MCP23017 IC with IR-Sensor and Push-button
     :height: 400px

+When used for inputs (sensors or switches), the sensor/switch is usually connected between the nominated pin and the GND (ground) signal.
+When the sensor/switch activates, it connects the pin to GND, and the device detects a small current flow.
+When the sensor/switch deactivates, the current stops flowing.
+This behaviour is the same as with the Arduino digital GPIO pins

 Setup and use in EXRAIL
 ------------------------